 - a directory path that should be created in the target's root filesystem.
 In this case the <destination> must be omitted.
 The given path must always start with a / and means the root of the target's filesystem. - an absolute path to a file that should be copied to the target's root filesystem.
-To avoid fixed paths, all packages are providing the <package>DIR variable.
-So, this parameter in our foo example package can be a \$(F00_DIR)/foo. - a minus sign (-).
+To avoid fixed paths, all packages are providing the <package>\DIR variable.
+So, this parameter in our foo example package can be a \$(FO0\DIR)/foo. - a minus sign (-).
 PTXdist uses the <destination> parameter in this case to locate the file to copy from.
 This only works if the package uses the default install stage.
 Only in this case an additional folder in platform-versatilepb/packages will be created for the package and its files.
 For our foo example package this directory is platform-versatilepb/packages/foo-1.1.0.

-The <destination> parameter can be:
+The <dest> parameter can be:

 - omitted if a directory in target's root filesystem should be created.
 For this case the directory to be created is in the <source> parameter. - an absolute path and filename with its root in target's root filesysem.
 It must start with a slash (/).
 If also the <source> parameter was given, the file can be renamed while copying.
 If the <source> parameter was given as a minus sign (-) the <destination> is also used to locate the source.
-For our foo example package if we give <destination> as /usr/bin/foo, PTXdist copies the file platform-versatilepb/packages/foo-1.1.0/usr/bin/foo
+For our foo example package if we give <destination> as /usr/bin/foo, PTXdist copies the file platform-versatilepb/packages/foo-1.1.0/usr/bin/foo full strip fully strip the file while installing when this parameter is y or not given at all (default case).